-An 86 page updated history is now available for purchase.
+An 86 page updated history is now available for viewing

 Early History to the 12th Century

-The church rests on what appears to be a substantial but low East/West earthwork, possibly Neolithic on which is situated an early Bronze Age barrow.
+The church rests on what appears to be a substantial but low East/West earthwork on which is situated an early Bronze Age barrow.
 The latter was excavated in 1885 by Cunnington who discovered an Early Bronze Age cremation at a low level, a Saxon coffin burial somewhat higher and several medieval burials near the top of the mound.
 A survey in 2013 discovered a hidden ditch encompassing the mound, with two overlapping structures in the adjacent "eastern paddock" superimposed over it.
-These latter structures are coincident with a well which is shown on late 19th / early 20th century OS maps.
+These latter structures are possibly a "horse pool" mentioned in the 1842 Tithe apportionment file.
 It is interesting to note that the eastern wall of the 13th chancel lies very close to the edge of the barrow ring ditch.
 The presence of this all-encompassing ditch potentially places the mound in the category of a rare "bell barrow", which is of considerable archaeological significance.

 The whole site lies within a mediaeval manorial complex with what appears to be a large agricultural assemblage close to the west end of the church in the adjoining field.
-Recent surveys and archaeological digs confirm their presence.
+Surveys and archaeological digs confirm their presence.
 Dunn surmises the presence of a Saxon church on the site (with no evidence), but a geophysical survey (1999) revealed a "small rectangular building" somewhere within the churchyard boundary (although this may well be the remains of a shed used to house the parish bier).
-This geophysical data has been mislaid and a new survey failed to find any evidence of the structure.
+A more complete understanding of the site is revealed in the latest report (2020).
+Click here for PDF file.